At least 4 wounded by gunshots during protest in Haiti

-PORT-AU-PRINCE, Haiti (AP) — Associated Press journalists have seen at least four people shot and wounded during a small protest in Haiti’s capital after a speech by embattled President Jovenel Moise.
+PORT-AU-PRINCE, Haiti (AP) — At least four people were shot and wounded during a small protest in Haiti’s capital after a speech by embattled President Jovenel Moise.

-Several hundred people were marching from the Delmas to Petionville neighborhoods Monday afternoon when shots were fired from nearby.
+Several hundred people were marching from the Delmas to Petionville neighborhoods when shots were fired from nearby.

-AP journalists were unable to see the source of the shooting, but saw a local journalist, a police officer and two protesters rushed away with apparent bullet wounds.
+Associated Press journalists didn’t see the source of the shooting, but saw a local journalist, a police officer and two protesters rushed away with apparent bullet wounds.

-Monday is the anniversary of a key battle of the Haitian Revolution, and earlier in the day Moise rejected calls to resign.
+Monday was the anniversary of a key battle of the Haitian Revolution, and earlier in the day Moise rejected calls to resign.
 The president said he would continue to try to negotiate with his opposition.

 Opponents say Moise should leave office over economic mismanagement and failure to investigate corruption.